Replace Dataset

 Full Replacement: The matching logic is the same as for dataset field matching.

-Split and Replace: The system parses the expression of the new field created in the report.
-You need to match the fields and placeholders used in the expression.
-The system then automatically creates a field in the target dataset using the same expression.
+Split and Replace: The system parses the expression of the new report field.
+Match the fields and placeholders in the expression, and the system automatically creates a corresponding field in the target dataset.

 If a new field created in the report uses a placeholder, you can select Create and Replace.
 A new placeholder with the same name is automatically created in the target dataset.